SyedaAnoosha/SyedaAnoosha/README.md

 - 👋 Hi, I’m Syeda Anoosha, a student of Software Engineering at MUET currently in my second semester.
-- 👀 I’m interested in learning software technologies like AI, MAchine Learning, Web Development.
+- 👀 I’m interested in learning software technologies like AI, Machine Learning, Python and Web Development.
 - 🌱 I’m currently learning Java Language and have learnt C++.
 - 📫 Reach me out on LinkedIn: https://www.linkedin.com/in/syeda-anoosha-840b42243/